-Luke Bryan Jokes About His Six Pack As He Reveals His Fitness Secrets
+Luke Bryan Jokes About His Six-Pack As He Reveals His Fitness Secrets

-Country star Luke Bryan is joking about his six pack as he reveals his secret to staying in – what he described to People – as “minimal shape.”
-The site reports that the popular American Idol judge teased his body while on stage on June 2 as he revealed the exact kind of six pack he has.
+Country star Luke Bryan is joking about his six-pack as he reveals his secret to staying in what he described to People as “minimal shape.”
+The site reports that the popular American Idol judge teased his body while on stage on June 2 as he revealed the exact kind of six-pack he has.

 But while Bryan may have been kidding around about his body, the outlet reports that he actually does keep to a varied fitness routine, which is mainly made up of playing different sports.

-Luke keeps cycling gear, baseball gloves and footballs on his tour bus to help him to stay in shape when he’s on the road.
+Luke keeps cycling gear, baseball gloves, and footballs on his tour bus to help him stay in shape when he’s on the road.
 He said he also rarely eats fast food despite being a big fan of In-N-Out burger and Chick-fil-A, though the country superstar isn’t all about the healthy lifestyle.

 Though he keeps himself moving and stays to a fairly healthy diet, Bryan told People in the new interview that he won’t be giving up on his beer anytime soon.